 How can one describe these late summer sunrises?
-The skies were a fetching shade of violet this morning, crinkly rose and gold along the edges, sweeps of cloud painted in broad strokes.
-Venus and Jupiter were high in the east, Orion's pulsating blue supergiant Rigel dancing just above the horizon.
-Its appearance in the hours before daybreak is a sure sign we are on our way toward autumn.
+The skies were a fetching shade of violet this morning, crinkly rose and gold along the edges, sweeps of cloud painted in broad brushy strokes across the bowl of morning.

 We're easing into late July and witnessing the bittersweet stirrings of late summer and the harvest season - the first yield of yellow beans is already on the kitchen counter and legions of green tomatoes cluster on their artfully curved vines in the garden.
 Bronzey dragonflies (mostly pennants) fill the air over the veggie patch with their spiraling flight in daylight, and we have been watching little brown bats do their thing after dark.

 There are splendid starry doings to behold in July.
 Earlier this month, Lady Moon and the star Spica were lined up in the night sky, as were planet Mars and Messier Cluster 35.
 Tonight, Venus will be be doing the light fantastic with Regulus - look for the two together in the western sky just after sunset.
 Regulus is by far the brightest star in constellation Leo, but Venus is much brighter and the easier of the two to spot.
 First locate Venus, then look below and just to the left for Regulus.